Garima2198/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-Solutions to some leetcode problems
+The repository contains my C++ solutions to some leetcode problems.
+Suggestions and contributions are welcomed.